-2 The acquisition was funded from operating cash flows (R63 million) and the issue of 4 948 812 normal shares with a market value of R10 per share (R50 million), which amounts to a total investment of R113 million.
+&lt;sup>2 The acquisition was funded from operating cash flows (R63 million) and the issue of 4 948 812 normal shares with a market value of R10 per share (R50 million), which amounted to a total investment of R113 million.

-3 The bargain purchase is included in the "Gain on bargain purchase of acquisitions" line item in the statement of comprehensive income.
+&lt;sup>3 The bargain purchase is included in the "Gain on bargain purchase of acquisitions" line item in the statement of comprehensive income.
 The transaction resulted in a gain mainly due to significant fair value adjustments on properties recognised at acquisition date.

-4 The fair value of trade and other receivables acquired (R392 million) includes a provision of R53 million which is not expected to be collected.
+&lt;sup>4 The fair value of trade and other receivables acquired (R392 million) included a provision of R53 million which was not expected to be collected.